e-gov/GOVSSO/Representee.md

 If the GovSSO client application has also enabled the optional [Access Token configuration](AccessToken), then `representee.*` scope specific claims will be present in the Access Token as well.
 Note that Access Token does not hold `representee_list` claims.

-`representee` claim is omitted from ID Tokens and Access Tokens if the user is representing themselves.
+The `representee` claim is omitted from ID Tokens and Access Tokens if the authenticated user represents oneself.

 ### 4.1 `representee_list` claims